 It was late afternoon by the time I had set my bags down in Churchyard Cottage.
 The memories were thick in there.
-My ghost lived there, damned nearly visible.
+H and I were ghosts, damned nearly visible.
 I might have walked the circle once.
 I might have went straight to the Red Lion Pub.

 The Red Lion is the only pub in Britain located inside a stone circle.
 They had a shelf of various single malt scotches.
-It was the anniversary of my first night in Avebury the year before.
-The night things got topsy turvy and my life changed.
+It was my anniversary.
 I imbibed.

 It’s hard to stay anywhere in Avebury and not be able to stagger home from the Red Lion.
 It was only about a five minute stumble, tops, and it was even slightly downhill.
 Duck inside the ancient graveyard and there it is, Churchyard Cottage.

 I made it inside and collapsed on the couch.
+It was a couple hours before my date with the ring stone.
 Time for a nap.
 As I lay there, just dropping off, I heard someone call my name from the dining room, and the scooting of one of the chairs on the stone floor.
 I got up to see who it was, thinking it was someone the landlord had sent around, who had come in the back door.

 The dining room was empty.
 The back door was locked.
 It was damned cold in there.
-It wasn’t spooks, I hadn’t turned on the furnace yet.
+It wasn’t spooks, I hadn’t turned up the furnace yet.
 It was January.

 I went back to the couch and covered up with a crocheted afghan.
 My toes popped through between the stitches.
 I could have lit a fire in the stove.
 I passed out instead.

 I woke up just before eleven, threw my boots and coat on and made for the ring stone.
-Last year on this date, at this time, something magical happened out there in the stones.
+Last year we were cloaked.
+In between she burned the cloaks.
+It was that kind of year.

 For some reason I unpacked upstairs, in the bedroom.
-But I couldn’t imagine sleeping in any of the bedrooms up there alone.
+It had been our bedroom and because of that, I couldn’t imagine sleeping in there.
+But I couldn’t imagine sleeping in any of the bedrooms up there.
 Something up there left me unsettled.

 So I went back downstairs to the couch for another nap.
 No sooner had I lie down, than I heard a dog barking in the dining room.
-I figured it was the friend who had visited earlier, back again and she’d come in the back door.
+I figured it was H, back again and she’d come in the back door.
 Except there was no rushing of dogs.
 No more barking.
 Just the sound of a single chair scooting across the stone floor.

 It was then I remembered the stone floor was covered with a rug.